ParnabBasak/Group3_Hackathon/README.md

 ### Installing in Local (Steps)
+If you are installing this application for the first time, then refer to the prerequisites section.
-Refer to the prerequisites section.
-If you have that meet, pls proceed further.
+If you have those meet already, pls proceed further.
+Otherwise look at the Detailed Installation steps section.

+Summary of steps that you are going to perform and documented in the detailed seaction are:
 1. Create a new mongo DB instance called **Forecast**.
    Follow the scripts in as outlined in Mongo_DB folder to create the DB instance
 3. Install Python3, pip, pandas, pymongo and statsmodels.
 Follow the instructions in Node_Modules folder